Gregory, Scott

 I returned to the University of St Andrews in 2012, where I was part of the inaugural cohort who were awarded an STFC Ernest Rutherford Fellowship.

-In 2019 I moved to the University of Dundee to help build their Astrophysics research group and degree programmes.
+In 2019 I moved to the University of Dundee as a Lecturer in Astrophysics.

 My research exploits the latest stellar magnetism data, and multi-wavelength observations of young star clusters, to construct theoretical models designed to tackle the big questions: How did the Sun, a star that influences life on Earth, form and evolve?
 How do stars and planetary systems develop?